 Each fund has specific eligibility criteria that define which TEOs are eligible for that funding.
 Criteria are usually specified in the Minister's funding mechanisms.
 Only eligible organisations can be funded.

 To learn more about each TEO type, please see the information about universities, institutes of technology and polytechnics (ITPs), wānanga, industry training organisations (ITOs), private training establishments (PTEs), and other types of TEOs.

 What we fund

-We administer a variety of different funds that target different types of tertiary education, such as foundation education, vocational education, and education at higher levels of the New Zealand Qualifications Framework.
+We administer a variety of different funds that target different types of tertiary education – we want a system that supports all individuals to achieve.
+This means focusing funding on improving outcomes for learners, particularly in foundation education, vocational education, and improving priority group participation in education at higher levels of the New Zealand Qualifications Framework.

 For more information see our Fund Finder online directory which will direct you to detailed information about each fund.

 17 November 2015